eclipse-sumo/sumo/docs/web/docs/FAQ.md

   whole simulation is much larger the specified value because some vehicles leave the simulation and new vehicles with distinct IDs are inserted to replace them.

+- You can use [rerouters](Simulation/Rerouter.md) in the simulation.
+Rerouters, assign a new route for vehicles driving across them and thus prevent them from leaving the network.
+For an example with a simple circle see [{{SUMO}}/tests/sumo/cf_model/drive_in_circles]({{Source}}tests/sumo/cf_model/drive_in_circles)
+  - The tool [generateContinuousRerouters.py](Tools/Misc.md#generatecontinuousrerouterspy) can be used to generate rerouters for continuous operation with configurable turning ratios.
+  - If the network is not circular to begin with (i.e a single road) you can make the network circular in a non-geometrical way by adding a return edge and declaring it's length to be very short (minimum 0.1m).
+The return edge should have a sensible geometry (i.e. a detour loop) but the length can be made very short so that it does not affect vehicle routes.

 !!! caution
     Up to version 0.24.0, option **--max-num-vehicles** terminates the simulation when exceeding the specified number